-OneDrive Online Multi-Geo
+OneDrive and SharePoint Online Multi-Geo

 OneDrive Online Multi-Geo allows multinational corporations that have one or more geographical locations, to expand their Office 365 ODSP tenancy to satisfy data residency requirements.

 In a OneDrive Multi-Geo configuration, your Office 365 tenant consists of a central location (also known as a default location) and one or more satellite geo (geographical) locations.
 A single tenancy spans one or more additional geo locations.
 Your tenant information, including geo locations, is stored in Azure Active Directory (Azure AD).

 OneDrive Online Multi-Geo features are not designed to optimize performance.
 They are designed to meet data residency requirements.

 The following are key terms related to the OneDrive and SharePoint Online Multi-Geo Preview:

 Tenant: An organization’s representation in Office 365, typically with one or more domains.
 For example, contoso.com.

 Geo location (or instance): A Multi-Geo tenant can have multiple geo locations (or instances) associated with it.
 Resources such as mailboxes or drives can be stored in these locations.
 For example, Contoso is a OneDrive and SharePoint Online Multi-Geo Preview tenant with three geo locations: NAM, EUR, and APC.

 Preferred Data Location (PDL): A property set by the Azure AD administrator for the user or group object that Office 365 services use to provision the corresponding data-at-rest resources (mailbox, OneDrive, groups sites, and so on).